 The heritability analysis (using a single trio...) is confusing to me.
 It is, in a sense, a corrupted version of what is typically considered heritability analysis.
 The comment that analysis was performed separately for single parent - child pairs in order to 'maximize statistics' is entirely unclear, and in general, the entire analysis seems ad hoc and does not result in what we typically consider a measure of heritability.

-Response: In our manuscript, we did recognize that this is an adapted version of the conventional heritability analysis in population genetics, since we do not have a population of trios.
-In fact, many other studies have adapted the analysis in similar ways to show inheritance; we provide the citations for some of them below.

-McDaniell, R. et al. (2010).
-Science.
-328(5975):235-9

-Kasowski, M. et al. (2013).
-Science.
-342(6159):750-2

-Kilpinen, H. et al. (2013).
-Science.
-342(6159):744-7